 2001 Caroline Desbiens [Professeure titulaire and Canada Research Chair in Historical Geography of the North, Université Laval]

 2003 Matt Farish [Associate Professor of Geography, University of Toronto]

-2005 Natalie Oswin [Assistant Professor of Geography, McGill University]
+2005 Natalie Oswin [Associate Professor of Geography, McGill University; Managing Editor, Society & Space]

 2005 Laimonas Briedis (co-supervised with Robert North)